RatJuggler/gpt-2/README.md

 Just playing around with this.

 - Commented out model downloads from docker files.
+- Tidy some basic formatting.
 - Default "model" is set to 124M.
-- Edit "top_k" to default to 40.
+- Edit "top_k" (diversity) to default to 40.
+- Fix access path to sort in "sample.py", `tf.contrib.framework.sort`.

 ```
 docker image build --tag gpt-2:0.1 -f Dockerfile.cpu .